thoughtbot/superglue/docs/ujs.md

 # The return of Rails UJS

 Unobtrusive Javascript is an easy way to added single page app like features to HTML links and form tags.
-Its been a staple feature since Rails 6, but will sunset with the release of Rails 8 in favor of Hotwire and friends.

-Superglue puts UJS back in the forefront and embues it with superpowers (curtesy of props_template) that makes building SPA-like functionality easy and consistent.
+Its taken a backseat since the introduction of Hotwire, but Superglue puts UJS back in the forefront and packs it with functionality that makes building SPA-like functionality easy and consistent.

 Want to reload a shopping cart?